christex-foundation/progression-framework/frameworks/engineering/engineering.md

 - make development and career plans
 - talk about what we’re looking for from engineers in a consistent way
-- set a fair level of compensation.
+- set a fair level of compensation

 The framework is a compass, not a GPS.